cassidoo/talks/speaker-rider.md

 I love speaking at events, and am so grateful to organizers who ask me to participate!
 I feel so privileged to be considered, and want to use that privilege to help the tech community be as inclusive as possible, where everyone can feel represented.

 If I say no to your event (even if you do all of the below), please don't take it personally!
-Because I speak often, it's likely because I have a conflict, or I need to back off because I speak too often and I am bad at saying no to people.
-The first step is acknowledging you have a problem, right?
+Because I speak often, it's likely because I have a conflict, or I need to back off because I speak too much.

 Anyway, onwards and yee haw: